VishnuGShephertz/AppHype-Unity-SDK/README.md

 3. Change package name of Sample Application under plugins/Android folder and bundleIdentifier in player settings option with your application package name created in step 4.
 ```
 package="Your Application Package"
 ```
 4. Copy the code given below in AndroidManifest.xml

+4. Copy the code given below in AndroidManifest.xml

 ```